gofiber/fiber/docs/middleware/session.md

 3. **Release Session**: Ensure that you call `sess.Release()` after you are done with the session to manage its lifecycle.

 :::note
-When using the legacy approach, the IdleTimeout will only be updated when the session is saved.
+When using the legacy approach, the IdleTimeout will be updated when the session is saved.
 :::

 #### Example Conversion